comparison

 • 14.3 SEER2 doesn't meet Southern/Southwestern federal minimums — it can only be installed in Northern states

-• 16 SEER qualifies for ENERGY STAR, unlocking the tax credit and most utility rebates
+• 16 SEER qualifies for ENERGY STAR, unlocking utility rebates (and historically the federal 25C credit through Dec 31, 2025)

-• For 2026, the 16 SEER is the default recommendation — it costs the same or less after incentives while delivering better efficiency and comfort
+• For 2026, the 16 SEER remains the default recommendation — it costs slightly more net than 14.3 SEER2 after utility incentives alone but delivers better efficiency and comfort

 Sources